Two positions are available on a competitive basis each year in the Urologic Oncology Fellowship at Mayo Clinic's campus in Rochester, Minnesota.

 Interviews are conducted in the spring of the year preceding the appointment year and are offered to those applicants deemed most competitive.

+The academic year begins July 1.
 Appointments are made by Mayo Clinic School of Graduate Medical Education based on results from the Society of Urologic Oncology (SUO) Fellowship Match, which is sponsored by the American Urological Association.